NCBI-Hackathons/ATACFlow/docs/jupyter.md

 # NCBI-Hackathons/ATACFlow Jupyter Notebook

 ## Using Jupyter Notebooks
 A practical way to execute this pipeline and perform downstream analysis is to use a Jupyter Notebook to connect to the instantiated container, thus leaving the heavy computations to the backend and the operation of the workflow to a notebook.
-We need to make use of port forwarding to accomplish this:
+We need to make use of port forwarding to accomplish this.
+In this example, we use  the 8888 port for everything, but it can also be executed with any other available port:

 ```bash
 ssh -L 8888:0.0.0.0:8888 $USERNAME@AWS_public_ip_address